 They also produce dark smoke, which is indicative of impurities or the use of paraffin which can cause pollution.
-If you love different scented candles, buying them can be expensive.
-You can opt to make your candles using essential oils.
+If you love different scented candles, buying them can be expensive, and you can opt to make your candles using essential oils.

 Candle making is not complex, but you will become better at making them once you have done it a couple of times.
 To have the best results, ensure that you follow each step as you should and don’t skip any of them.
-It is easy to make basic candles in a jar before making fancy-shaped candles, multiple-colored candles, or decorative ones.
+It is easy to make essential candles in a jar before making fancy-shaped, multiple-colored, or decorative ones.

 When candle making, you may have some questions such as, can you mix two essential oils, how much fragrance should you use so that the smell is just right- not too strong and not too light, among other questions.
 This step-by-step tutorial will show you how easy it is to make your candles and enjoy the fragrance.

-- Soy wax measured to the amount you will use
+- Soy wax is measured to the amount you will use

 - The essential oils that you will use